Long Term Nursing Care Facilities.

 The study looked at 47 long-term care insurance policies offered by seven insurance companies in California, a state that has the largest elderly population.
 Of the seven insurance companies, three were found to be in poor financial shape, so that the insurance company might not be around in 20 or 30 years.

-was carried out in all fifty states this past May and involved
+$57,000.
+This survey was carried out in all fifty states this past May and

-cost of a semiprivate room in a nursing home is now $158.26.
-This
+semiprivate room in a nursing home is now $158.26.
+This was a

-was a 8% rise from last year, while the GE survey rise was 7%
+8% rise from last year, while the GE survey rise was 7% increase from the

-medication were not factored into the poll.These rising costs are
+not factored into the poll.These rising costs are in

-in contrast to the decline in staffing nationwide and reports of
+contrast to the decline in staffing nationwide and reports of decline in

 The Centers for Medicare and Medicaid Services said it would increase the Medicare payment rate for long-term care hospitals by 2.5% starting July 1.
 It said it would publish a final rule detailing the updated payment rate in the Federal Register of June 6.
 The rule will establish the first payment update for long-term care hospitals since the implementation of the prospective payment system that went into effect for hospital cost reporting periods beginning on or after October 1,2002.
 CMS said Medicare expects to pay long-term care hospitals $2.17 billion during the 2004 long-term care hospital rate year.